SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 So, even if it’s cool, there is less wind here, especially on the side closer to the Golden Gate Bridge.

-The warmest months are in September and October.
+The warmest months are September and October.
 This is when you will most likely find a clear day when the temperatures reach into the upper 60s to 70s.
 When the sun is out, you could sunbathe a little here if you don't mind the cool temps.

-However, unless you are going clothing optional, I recommend bringing some layers to stay warm.
+However, unless you are going clothing-optional, I recommend bringing some layers to stay warm.
 This will allow you to add and remove clothing as you stroll around the beach and explore.

 >> More about how to prepare for the weather